Passiflore/Pokedex/README.md

 ```
 # Roadmap
 - [x] Fetch [PokeAPI](https://pokeapi.co/)
+- [x] Get the second sprite if the first does not exist
 - [ ] Detailed Pokemon Page
 - [ ] SearchBar
 - [ ] FilterSearch